quixio/quix-samples/python/sources/Currency-Exchange-Rates/README.md

-# Currency Exchange Rates Data
+# Currency exchange rates data

-Replay currency exchange rates of September 2021 as if they happened today.
+Replay currency exchange rates from September 2021 as if they happened today.

 This example is intended to provide some data for you to experiment with.